prasang-gupta/chatbot-monitoring/output/nlu_card.md

 - Please help to explain to me why my new card was declined when I tried to use it at my grocery store this morning to pay for the items I needed.
 I tried three times to use it and it kept being declined.
 I was very embarrassed standing there trying to buy my groceries.
 - My card payment was not successful.
 - Tell me why my card payment was declined.
+## intent: get_physical_card
-## intent: get_physical_card- I'm not sure what to do about the PIN, because I don't have one yet.
+- I'm not sure what to do about the PIN, because I don't have one yet.
 - Is my PIN sent separably?
 - Where can I get my card PIN?
 - my pin hasn't arrived in the post!
 How do I cancel it or get a new one?